dev-sre-21/packer-centos-kvm-k8s/README.md

 ## Setting up your local environment to run Packer

 After the download and verifications.
-We can the *packer binary*, to a proper location.
-Like */usr/local/bin*.
+We can the *packer binary*, to a proper location, like: */usr/local/bin*.

+## Clone the repository

+## Set your own variables

+## Launch your KVM guest

 ## Commands and annotations

+## My stuff bellow, I will delete it in the future and add somewhere else

+## TODO

+Setup the VM's configuration automatically.

+1. Set the hostnames accordingly
+2. Set up the K8s Master
+3. Set up the log rotation
+4. Write a app to maintain the log transference based on the IO operations

+Fix the index README.md

 Push to master